 Port Stanvac wharf

-Removal of the industrial Port Stanvac wharf, which extends 670 metres into the deep waters of Gulf St Vincent at the former Adelaide Refinery site is underway from September 2016.
+Removal of the industrial Port Stanvac wharf, which extends 670 metres into the deep waters of Gulf St Vincent at the former Adelaide Refinery site, commenced in 2016.

 Specialist contractor, McConnell Dowell, was selected by Mobil to manage the project which includes the safe removal of industrial infrastructure using specialised equipment.